MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

     ```powershell
     Get-ServiceFabricClusterConfiguration >C:\Temp\ClusterConfig.json
     ```
 4. Open the **Clusterconfig.json** file for editing and find the following section.
-If a secondary thumbprint is defined, go to [Clean up old Service Fabric certificates](#cleanupoldsfcerts) before you go any further.
+If a secondary thumbprint is defined, go to [Clean up old Service Fabric certificates](#cleanupoldsfcerts) before you continue.

     ```json
     "security": {